 Failing to learn a language often has more to do with teaching methods than with your ability or (lack of) motivation to learn.

-Your own experiences of learning a foreign language, and I mean any language, whether in school or as an adult, will help you on your journey to becoming a teacher of English in Nature.
-However, this may possibly involve a little bit of unlearning as well.
+Your own experiences of learning a foreign language will help you on your journey to becoming a teacher of English in Nature.
+However, this may involve a little bit of unlearning as well.

-For people who know they like being outdoors, it’s a no-brainer: the best part of teaching English in Nature is that you get to spend more time outdoors, while doing incredibly fun stuff!
+For people who enjoy being outdoors, it’s a no-brainer: the best part of teaching English in Nature is that you get to spend more time outdoors, while doing incredibly fun stuff!

 My goals here are to:

 - tell you that there are real opportunities to make it your job to do exactly what you love doing,

-- give you practical ways to provide your learners (or your children) with meaningful opportunities to reap the health benefits of spending more time outdoors, and
+- give you practical ways to provide your learners (or your own children) with meaningful opportunities to reap the health benefits of spending more time outdoors, and

 - shed light on all of the many, many facets of the English in Nature teaching-learning experience.

-This introductory post simply explains what English in Nature is and the path you can take if you want to expand your skill set and start teaching English in Nature.
+This introductory post simply explains the path you can take if you want to expand your skill set and start teaching English in Nature.

 What is English in Nature?

 Briefly put, just as the name suggests, English in Nature is a program that combines nature and sustainability education with English language learning.

 From the learner’s point of view, it might be seen as “English for nature lovers”.
-It is more than that, of course.
+But, of course, it’s more than that.

 To get really specific about it, English in Nature is a program that combines:

 - raising awareness of nature, wildlife and sustainability

-- building valuable life skills, including English language proficiency.
+- building valuable life skills, including teamwork and self-reliance